Rajeshyadav7075/Calibraint_Assessment/README.md

     This will load list of Netflix Shows available in the [api.tvmaze.com](http://api.tvmaze.com/search/shows?q=netflix) api
  ##### SearchBar
     This SearchBar Delegate will filter the data based on keystrokes in the Search field
-      *  used higher order function - filter to filter an array
+      *  used higher order function - filter to filter the netflix array

 ### APICallManager